Jo3115/LushCodeJam2019/README.md

 The following instructions assumes that the user has `pip` installed and has `python` setup in the environment path.

-Open up the cmd and navigate to the root directory of the project and create a virtual environment by typing
+Open up the cmd and navigate to the root directory of the project and create a virtual environment:

 `virtualenv venv`

-Then activate the virtual environment by typing
+Then activate the virtual environment:

 `venv\Scripts\activate`

-You should then see the name of the virtual environment in brackets on the left hand side of the command prompt
+You should then see the name of the virtual environment in brackets on the left hand side of the command prompt.

 Next we will need in install `flask`, `requests` and `colourgram`, do this as follows: